 - Section 202 Supportive Housing for the Elderly – Provided direct loans and capital advances from HUD to nonprofit entities to expand affordable with supportive services for the elderly.
 No funding since 2012 per HUD HRE but the previously funded housing programs still exist.

-- Housing Opportunities for Persons with AIDS (HOPWA) – HUD grant funds awarded to states, local communities and nonprofits to provide housing for low-income persons and their families living with HIV/AIDS.
+- Housing Opportunities for Persons with AIDS (HOPWA) – HUD grant funds are awarded to states, local communities, and nonprofits to provide housing for low-income persons and their families living with HIV/AIDS.
 90% of HUD’s HOPWA funding is statutorily mandated to be formula-based funding to eligible metropolitan statistical areas (MSAs) and states and 10% competitive funding based on national competition.
 A great HOPWA summary can be found here.

-- Section 811 Supportive Housing for Persons with Disabilities – Project rental assistance to states to identify and innovative supportive housing programs for persons with disabilities.
+- Section 811 Supportive Housing for Persons with Disabilities – Project rental assistance to states to identify innovative supportive housing programs for persons with disabilities.
 Funds are awarded to state housing agencies that are required to partner with state Medicaid and health and human services agencies that have identified extremely low-income people with disabilities to PRA units.
 Here is a recent 811 NOFA for $37 million to state housing agencies.

 - USDA Housing Assistance Programs – Provides homeownership, home renovation, and repair programs to rural Americans.
-USDA also provides financing to elderly, disabled and low-income rural residents in multi-unit housing.
+USDA also provides financing to elderly, disabled, and low-income rural residents in multi-unit housing.

-- Self-help Homeownership Opportunity Program (SHOP) – HUD awards grant funds to national and regional nonprofits and consortia to purchase home sites and develop or improve infrastructure needed to utilize the prospective homebuyer’s or volunteers sweat equity to construct or rehabilitate homes.
-Applicants must experience in using homebuyer or volunteer labor to build housing and have completed 30 units of self-help homeownership housing in the last 24 months.
+- Self-help Homeownership Opportunity Program (SHOP) – HUD awards grant funds to national and regional nonprofits and consortia to purchase home sites and develop or improve the infrastructure needed to utilize the prospective homebuyer’s or volunteer sweat equity to construct or rehabilitate homes.
+Applicants must have experience in using homebuyer or volunteer labor to build housing and have completed 30 units of self-help homeownership housing in the last 24 months.
 Eligible homebuyers must apply to participate in the program offered by the current grantee or its affiliates.